RaijmakersH/az900-labs/Instructions/Walkthroughs/09-Create a VM with a Template.md

     | DNS label prefix | **myvmtemplate*xxxx*** |
     | Windows OS version | **2019-Datacenter** |
     | | |

-8. Check the box "I agree to the terms and conditions stated above and then click Purchase.
     ** Note: There is no cost associated with this template.

 9. Click **Review + Create**.

 10. Monitor your deployment.